LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 }
 ```

-The first constructor allows for creation of `Student` objects where the code creating the object provides initial values for each of the fields.
-The second allows for creation of `Student` objects with only `name` and `studentId`.
+The first constructor allows for the creation of `Student` objects where the code creating the object provides initial values for each of the fields.
+The second allows for the creation of `Student` objects with only `name` and `studentId`.
 The first constructor would be most useful for creating a transfer student, where credits and a GPA might already be non-zero.
 However, for all new students, it would be safe to initialize `numberOfCredits` and `gpa` to be 0.

 A better way to write the above constructors would be this: